Architecture Overview¶

 Interface¶

-Any MCP client connects to stargazer serve over stdio or HTTP.
-See CLI.
+Both include the MCP server over stdio.
+Any MCP client connects to stargazer serve.
 Tasks and workflows can also be managed directly via the Flyte CLI.
+Source contributors install natively — see Contributing.